-&lt;sup>7 Langill, 32 &lt;sup>8 "First National Bank/First Wisconsin National Bank Building," 5; Langill, 36-7.
-United States Department of the Interior National Park Service National Register of Historic Places Continuation Sheet Section 8 Page 5 Marshall & Ilsley Bank Building Milwaukee, Milwaukee County, Wisconsin national currency.9 Marshall & Ilsley were closely involved in the financial activities of the war through the mid-1860s.
+7 Langill, 32 8 "First National Bank/First Wisconsin National Bank Building," 5; Langill, 36-7.
+United States Department of the InteriorNational Park Service National Register of Historic Places Continuation Sheet Section 8 Page 5 Marshall & Ilsley Bank Building Milwaukee, Milwaukee County, Wisconsin the partners held off on applying for a national charter due to uncertainty surrounding the conversion to national currency.9 Marshall & Ilsley were closely involved in the financial activities of the war through the mid-1860s.
 Charles Ilsley was appointed a director of the Soldier's Aid Fund in 1862, which offered enlistment bonuses for Union soldiers.
 Marshall & Ilsley banks were selected to handle the state's first Civil War loan to help the Union pay for the costs of the war, and the bank was the first subscriber of Civil War bonds in the state.
 When the war ended, M&I was also selected by the state legislature to distribute extra pay to the soldiers returning home.
 Samuel Marshall, a lifelong Quaker, was an ardent supporter of Alexander Randall, a fellow abolitionist who served as governor during the outbreak of the war, and Abraham Lincoln.
 While attending a party at the mansion of Governor Edward Salomon Randall, Marshall, and his wife Emma were introduced to General William Tecumseh Sherman, who had just achieved a victory for the Union in Atlanta.
 Emma Marshall later sent the general flowers for their garden as a small tribute to his service.
-Marshall & Ilsley in the Late 19th Century In the decades following the Civil War, Marshall & Ilsley continued to play a significant role in the financial and commercial growth of Milwaukee.
+10 Marshall & Ilsley in the Late 19th Century In the decades following the Civil War, Marshall & Ilsley continued to play a significant role in the financial and commercial growth of Milwaukee.
 The firm expanded its investments throughout the city and the state, venturing into railroad companies, iron ore mines, meatpacking, and building materials (including several lumber companies and the Milwaukee Cement Company).
 The firm was also an early investor in the Milwaukee Railway Company, which provided the first form of mass transit within the city.
 The bank also responded to expanded demand for personal checking, which emerged as an alternative to paper currency in the 1870s.
 Samuel Marshall had been a pioneer of personal checking in the state, issuing checks to customers as early as 1848.
 In 1868, Marshall & Ilsley co-founded the Milwaukee Clearing House Association, which operated as a means for local banks to clear checks from inside and outside of the city.
 Banks delivered their checks daily to the Clearing House, where they were sorted for joint delivery to out-of-state banks.
 The Clearing House was led by partner Charles Ilsley for several years.
-When it became clear that Milwaukee would dominate the state's post-war economy, Samuel Marshall began to focus more of his energies to the company's Milwaukee bank, and moved back to the city in 1870.
-The Marshall & Ilsley Bank in Milwaukee had become the largest private bank in the state by the mid-1880s.
-The firm moved to larger quarters on Broadway in 1884 and remained at this location for nearly 30 years.
-With the two principal partners growing older, the firm began to expand its number of &lt;sup>9 "National Bank Act of 1863."
+11 When it became clear that Milwaukee would dominate the state's post-war economy, Samuel Marshall began to focus more of his energies to the company's Milwaukee bank, and moved back to the city in 1870.
+The Marshall & Ilsley Bank in Milwaukee had become the largest private bank in the state by the 9 "National Bank Act of 1863."
 Gale Encyclopedia of U.S. Economic History. .
 Encyclopedia.com.
-(October 15, 2018); Langill,40. &lt;sup>10 Langill, 33, 39-40.
+(October 15, 2018); Langill,40.
+10 Langill, 33, 39-40.

-&lt;sup>11 Ibid, 18, 44, 53.
+11 Ibid, 18, 44, 53.